Ghosts Next Door

 "It's a homeless person, a man," she pointed.

-He was dressed in black clothing with patches of red dirt on his shirt and his pants.
+He wore black clothing with patches of red dirt on his shirt and pants.
 If Gwen hadn't pointed it out, I would have assumed it was a large garbage bag stuffed with trash.
 His body was twisted and mangled, but there was something else.
 "Gwen?"
 I asked.
 "What the fuck?"

 "He didn't accidentally run out into the road, look," she pointed down at his neck.
 "Someone cut his throat and gouged his eyes out."

 "Gwen?"
 I said calmly while handing her my car keys.
-"Go in my glove compartment, there's a gun in there, bring it to me, but be calm about it."
-Without an argument or a question, she went back to the BMW and retrieved the gun.
-I heard the car door close behind me, and I listened to her squeaky nurse shoes approaching.
-"This guy didn't just run out on the road, somebody did this to him and pushed him right into the path of my car.
-Whoever it was; they did the throat and the eye thing beforehand.
-They're probably watching us right now; okay, Gwen gimme the gun."
+"Go in my glove compartment; there's a gun in there; bring it to me, but be calm about it."
+Without an argument or a question, she returned to the BMW and retrieved the gun.
+I heard the car door close behind me and listened to her squeaky nurse shoes approaching.
+"This guy didn't just run out on the road; somebody did this to him and pushed him right into the path of my car.
+Whoever it was, they did the throat and the eye thing beforehand.
+They're probably watching us right now; okay, Gwen, gimme the gun."

-I turned around intending to take the gun from her and as carefully as possible, walk us back to the car.
+I turned around, intending to take the gun from her and walk us back to the car as carefully as possible.
 However, Gwen was pointing the Kel-Tech 11 right at me.
 Before I could even think, she shot me in the shoulder.
-Lucky thing I removed the eagle talons from the clip the day before, otherwise those bullets would have fucked me up real bad.
-Still, it had enough of a kick to it that it knocked me on my ass.
+Lucky thing I removed the eagle talons from the clip the day before; otherwise, those bullets would have fucked me up really bad.
+Still, it had enough of a kick that knocked me on my ass.
 The pain was so intense that I think I threw up a little.

 "Ah fuck," I moaned and tried to move, but I couldn't.
 It hurt so bad that I wanted to cry, but I wouldn't give Gwen the satisfaction.
 She had that cool steely-eyed look like she was about to do me in at any second.

 "Baby?"
 She called out to someone or something behind her.
 Even from where I lay, I could see Frank Coyne step out of the tall canefield grass from the side of the road.
-He was slow in his approach, but he finally came up from behind Gwen and nuzzled his body up against hers.
-Her eyes rolled over with pleasure, and they both exchanged a wet sloppy kiss.
+He was slow in his approach but finally came up from behind Gwen and nuzzled his body against hers.
+Her eyes rolled over with pleasure, and they exchanged a wet sloppy kiss.

 "So, Uncle Kalding is not in town then?"
-I asked Gwen while failing to hide the fact that my shoulder felt like it was going to fall off at any time.
-The bullet probably hit the bone for all I knew.
+I asked Gwen while failing to hide that my shoulder felt like it would fall off at any time.
+The bullet probably hit the bone, for all I knew.

-"Of course, not you stupid ass," Gwen shook her head.
-"If there's one thing that's always been your downfall, it's that you're a nice guy, and you always do the right thing.
+"Of course not, you stupid ass," Gwen shook her head.
+"If there's one thing that's always been your downfall, it's that you're a nice guy and always do the right thing.
 I mean, look?
 As much as you hate me?
-You still showed up and gave me a ride."
+You still showed up and gave me a ride!"

 "Shit," I answered.
-"Then, this had nothing to do with not enough child support?"
-Gwen fired off another shot, all I could do was look away and close my eyes.
-She purposely missed me by inches, she's been practicing.
+"Then, this had nothing to do with insufficient child support?"
+Gwen fired another shot; I could only look away and close my eyes.
+She purposely missed me by inches; she's been practicing.

 "Our plan, convince some homeless guy to meet Frank on the side of the road for some drugs and money.
-We would time it so that when I sent Frank a text, he would know the exact moment when your car was coming and, then, he'd push the homeless guy in front of your car.
-You hit and kill him, then I'd go back to your car, get your gun and shoot you.
+We would time it so that when I texted Frank, he would know when your car was coming and then push the homeless guy in front of it.
+You hit and killed him, then I'd return to your car, get your gun, and shoot you.
 Russ, no matter what kind of car you've had, you always kept a piece in the glove compartment.
 So predictable."
 Gwen smiled.

 "Uhm, that's the thing, sweetie, that I have to tell you," Frank tapped Gwen on the shoulder.